Bradley Nook Farm

 It was understood as a matter of course that I would work on the farm after leaving school and that I would eventually inherit.
 Our cows were housed in Victorian cow sheds which meant that all cleaning out and foddering was manual labour as machinery access was impossible.

-While we had the milk cows, we would fill the milk jug as soon as it was empty and eating meat was considered essential for a hard-working farmer.
+When we had the dairy cows, we would fill the milk jug as soon as it was empty and eating meat was considered essential for a hard-working farmer.
 Not having meat available at all times was unthinkable in my family.

 Like all farmer’s children, we were roped into the business as soon as was possible and in summer it was our job to douse the animals in insecticide each afternoon after driving them in from the pasture – a procedure that has left thousands of farmers with a legacy of poor health as Health and Safety barely featured in those days.